The discretion of a man makes him slow to anger.

 We don’t even know ourselves entirely, because the needle and thread begins its masterpiece in our infancy, even before we are born.

 My husband and i were in someones else car many years ago.
-I was in the front passenger seat and i saw a condom in the door pocket.
+I saw a condom in the door pocket.
 The car belonged to a married man.

 Due to the effect that my husbands behaviour had impacted on me, i immediately suspected the car owner was being unfaithful to his wife.
 It was more than probable that there was a moral explanation, but my default was set to suspect an immoral conclusion.